JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Truth_What_is_Truth_Who_Knows.md

 But how did such antagonistic opposition to Christians and Christianity develop in the face of the repeatedly expressed hopes in the Papers that this revelation was to be the catalyst for the return of individual Christians and “the church that bears his name” to the spiritual status of an individualized and personal relationship with the indwelling spirit of our Father-God?
 Can we make sense of what has happened?
 Apparently it has happened before:

 > “It was very difficult for the apostles to understand the Master's reluctance to make positive pronouncements relative to scientific, social, economic, and political problems.
-They did not fully realize that his earth mission was exclusively concerned with revelations of spiritual and religious truths.” ([UB 167:5.6](/en/The_Urantia_Book/167#p5_6))
+They did not fully realize that his earth mission was exclusively concerned with revelations of spiritual and religious truths.” (<a id="a48_308"></a>[UB 167:5.6](/en/The_Urantia_Book/167#p5_6))

 Since the Fifth Epochal Revelation contains an expanded version of the Fourth Epochal Revelation, and then elaborates on Jesus and his mission throughout the Papers, might we not have expected that the mission of the Fifth could have had a similar motive to the Fourth?
 If so, the above lines could read: